HIST113 Global History: Ancient and Medieval World

-- This course is a survey of global history in which students explore the social, political, religious, economic, intellectual and artistic achievements of the earliest human societies until around the year 1500 A.D.
+- This course is a survey and critical examination of global history in which students explore the social, political, religious, economic, intellectual, and artistic achievements of the earliest human societies until roughly 1500 C.E.

 - VII.
 Required Course Content and Direction

-- describe the development and rise of major world religions/philosophies such as Buddhism, Confucianism, Christianity, Hinduism, Judaism and Islam;
+- describe the development and rise of major world religions/philosophies, such as Buddhism, Confucianism, Christianity, Hinduism, Judaism and Islam; and

-- demonstrate an understanding of the changing and growing world economy from ancient times to around the year 1500 A.D.; and
+- demonstrate an understanding of the changing and growing world economy from ancient times to roughly 1500 C.E.

 - Early Human Origins